Hover to find linked images.

 Klee and Dubuffet are my inspirations here.
 This work resembles an encaustic painting, and was created by applying wax and oil over a textured surface of acrylic and modeling paste.

-I made a number of painting-sculpture mashups, often decorated with acrylic and enamel paint.
+I made a number of painting-sculptures, often decorated with acrylic and enamel paint.
 One, featuring a photo-realist badminton racket with a sliced shuttlecock added to it, slipped through my net without me obtaining a decent slide of it.
-I sold that painting, which is always a rare accomplishment.
+I sold that painting—which is always a rare accomplishment.

 Another mixed media painting from a busy year.
 This is cloth sculpture (a la Oldenburg) with modified found objects (a la Synthetic Cubism).
-Synthetic Cubism introduced collage elements to painting, and it was one of many techniques I incorporated into my creative process.
+Synthetic Cubism introduced collage elements to painting, and it was one of many techniques I incorporated.

-Left to My Own Devices: The nature of art schools lead many to believe that they are closed-mind societies, but this was more true when art movements were knock-down, drag-out fights in the early Twentieth century.
+Left to My Own Devices: The nature of art schools lead many to believe that they are closed-minded societies.
 My art professors had their tastes, and spoke disparagingly of certain famous artists, but you could take or leave their opinions.
 Memphis State University was a commuter college that, coming at the end of the Modernist era, was pre post-ism; and consequently I was left to pursue my own interests.
 It was not until I entered graduate school that I encounter a school of thought and its disciples.

 This painting is sculptural in a different sense.
 Another painting along these lines featured a cloth Wrigley Spearmint Gum wrapper.
 However, X Painting photographed better, so made for a better slide.